 - Creating a periodic server Ts=(Cs, Ps) for processing aperiodic workload.
 Create one or more server tasks. - Aperiodic tasks are scheduled in the periodic server's time slots.
-This policy could be based on deadline, arrival time, or computation time. - Algorithms all algorithms behave the same manner when there are enough aperiodic tasks to execute
+This policy could be based on deadline, arrival time, or computation time. - Algorithms all algorithms behave the same manner when there are enough aperiodic tasks to execute - Polling Server (bandwidth non-preserving) - Deferrable Server (bandwidth preserving) Priority Exchange Server (bandwidth preserving)

-- Polling Server (bandwidth non-preserving)
+Polling Server (PS)

-- Deferrable Server (bandwidth preserving)

-- Priority Exchange Server (bandwidth preserving)

-- Sporadic Server (bandwidth preserving)